pjvolders/PharmCAT/docs/technical-docs/PharmCAT-in-Docker.md

 ---
-title: PharmCAT and Docker
+title: Docker
-permalink: docker/
+permalink: technical-docs/docker
+parent: Technical Documentation
+nav_order: 3
 ---

 PharmCAT is also available in a Docker container.